György Klapka: Klapka's heroic "last man standing" as the defender of Komárom

-In the night of 29–30 June Klapka sent troops on the left bank of the Danube, chasing away the Austrian troops from the North-West of Komárom.
+In the night of 29–30 June Klapka sent troops on the left bank of the Danube, chasing away the Austrian troops from the northwest of Komárom.
 In the night of 3 August 1849, Klapka personally led the Hungarian troops to the right bank of the Danube, attacking the Austrian blockade around the fortress, crushing the imperial forces led by Lieutenant Field Marshal Anton Csorich in the Fourth Battle of Komárom, causing them 1,500 casualties, capturing 30 cannons, many thousands of rifles, ammunition and an entire herd of oxen.
 This was the last important battle won by the Hungarians in the Hungarian War of Independence.
-After the battle Klapka's troops advanced to the west and occupied the city of Győr, liberating a huge territory from North Transdanubia, cutting the connection and supply lines between Vienna and the troops led by Haynau in Central Hungary.
+After the battle Klapka's troops advanced to the west and occupied the city of Győr, liberating a huge territory from north Transdanubia, cutting the connection and supply lines between Vienna and the troops led by Haynau in central Hungary.
 Hearing the news of this victory the citizens of Székesfehérvár revolted against the occupying Austrian forces and chased them away.
 Klapka started recruitment from the liberated territories, which added 5,000-6,000 new recruits to his troops, and planned to attack the Austrian province of Styria.

 However on 11 August he received news of the disastrous situation on the other fronts, and halted his operations.
 He understood that his victory came a little too late to change the fate of the Hungarian war of independence.
 Two days after this, at 13 August 1849, 10 days after Klapka's victory, the main Hungarian army led by Artúr Görgei surrendered in front of the Russian troops at the Szöllős Meadow near the village of Világos.

 Klapka, together with his 25,000 soldiers, retreated on 15 August to Komárom.
 On 19 August the Austrian and Russian troops arrived to the fortress and began to encircle it; on 14 September the number of Austrians reached 44,000 soldiers and 154 cannons, and the Russians numbered 12,000 soldiers and 56 cannons.
 The Austrians then the Russians too demanded the surrender of the fortress but Klapka and the Hungarian military council refused.

 Thanks to the intervention in the negotiations of the Habsburg Minister of Defense Ferenc Gyulay, himself a Hungarian, on 21 August a 14-day armistice was signed, which allowed Klapka to send four commissioners to travel across all Hungary to ascertain about the military situation in the country, and to be sure that the Hungarian army had lost the Independence War.